kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 quantity.decimal.format
 The format to use when presenting quantity values.

+-   "SI" - comma for decimal separator, space for grouping (default)

+-   "imperial" - period for decimal separator, comma for grouping

+quantity.decimal.separator
+Decimal separator in formatted quantity values.

 quantity.format
 The picture string passed to format-number() when reformat.quantities = custom.

+quantity.grouping.separator
+Grouping separator in formatted quantity values.

 reformat.quantities
 Controls whether and how quantities are reformatted for presentation.

+-   "normal" - Use appropriate decimal separator, add thousands separators, preserve leading and trailing zeroes (default).

+-   "custom" - Completely reformat all values using the format string
+    $quantity.format.
+Removes leading and trailing zeroes.

+-   "basic" - Use the appropriate decimal separator, preserve leading and trailing zeroes, but do not add thousands separators.

 running.pagination
 Whether to use normal or running pagination.